-AWS Lambda is a hosted platform for running code in the amazon ecosystem.
+AWS Lambda is a hosted platform for running code in the Amazon ecosystem.
 It supports multiple runtimes including Python!
-I found that although writing the logic code is easy, there are some unintuitive things that I’ve stumblbed over.
+I found that although writing the logic code is easy, there are some unintuitive things that I’ve stumbled over.

 - their inline editor

 The below repo has a preconfigured way to clone a repo, and demonstrate adding packages to run on AWS Lambda quickly.